KSEHano/BSc-Thesis/Thesis.md

 Abstract

-##Introduction
+\section{Introduction}

 what I want to do

 Machine translation (MT) engines have been on the rise and seem to get better.
-In everyday lives an MT is already often used privately or by corporations to translate the fast changing content like social media feeds CITE THE BOOK.
+In everyday lives an MT is already often used privately or by corporations to translate the fast changing content like social media feeds @book.
 The quality of them is still questionable but they are improving.
 When evaluating the quality of a translation human evaluation is still the standard.
 While it is more accurate it is time consuming and expensive.
-For that reason an automatic evaluation could possible augment human evaluation which is already done CITE BOOK AND THE EVALUATION LEATS TO BETTER TRANSLATION.
+For that reason an automatic evaluation could possible augment human evaluation which is already done  \cite{@book} CITE THE EVALUATION LEATS TO BETTER TRANSLATION.
 IN LEADS TO BETTER TRANSLATION they showed that automatic evaluation can help improve MT.
 Automatic evaluation is an useful tool in the optimisation of MT engines; programmers have to have a fast feedback for a large dataset.
 Because if is les time consuming and less expensive, automatic evaluations are very practical but human evaluation is still the gold standard and so developers strive to come close to human judgment.